SilasNiewierra/kanye-quotes/README.md

 ![Image of Website](./src/assets/github-readme-image.PNG)

 Kanye is one of the greatest philosophers of our time.
-This application enables everybody to see the wisdom of the Socrates of our time complemented with a matching image.
+This application enables everybody to see the wisdom of the Sokrates of our time complemented with a matching image.

 ### About this project